 Support for Olympics hits new low in Japan — poll

-TOKYO, Japan (AFP) — Support for holding the coronavirus-postponed Tokyo Olympics this summer has hit a new low in Japan, a poll found Sunday as the country battles a third wave of infections.
+Tokyo, Japan (AFP) — Support for holding the postponed Tokyo Olympics this summer has hit a new low in Japan, a poll found yesterday as the country battles a third wave of novel coronavirus infections.

 Just over 80 per cent of those asked by Kyodo news agency said the huge global event should be cancelled or postponed again — a jump from around 60 per cent in a December 6 survey by the same outlet.